Max Mallin QC

 Many of his cases include cross-border issues with jurisdiction challenges and disputes as to applicable law.
 Max’s experience in relation to actions involving banks, financial institutions and financial institutions is dealt with in the “Banking and Financial Services” section of his profile.

 - Re TPD Investments EWHC 657 (Ch) Max acted for one of the principal respondents to this section 994 Petition.
-After a 5 week trial in February/March 2017 before Asplin J, the Petition was dismissed as against Max’s client.
+After a 5-week trial in February/March 2017 before Asplin J, the petition was dismissed as against Max’s client.

 - Eminent Energy & Ors v Daxin Petroleum (Commercial Court) Max acted for the Claimant in a claim initially concerned with obtaining release of a cargo of Naphtha held in Latvia.
 In 2016, he successfully applied for a without notice injunction to prevent disposal of the naphtha by the Defendant (an Estonian company).
 The Defendant counterclaimed alleging widespread fraud on the part of the Claimant and others.
 The case settled after Max made a successful application for security for the Claimant’s costs of the Defendant’s counterclaim.
 The application was vigorously opposed and gave rise to an important judgment which is reported at EWHC 2585 (Comm).

 - Natural Instinct Limited & Ors v Brock & Ors (QBD) Max acted for the Claimants in this claim for equitable compensation for fraudulent misappropriation of company funds by former directors which was set down for trial in 2017.
 There were also cross-994 Petitions.
-The claims settled at a mediation in March 2017.
+The claims settled in March 2017.

 - Nextam v Mughal & Ors (QBD) Max acted for the Claimant in this substantial fraud claim against a former director of the Claimant.
 Max obtained a number of interlocutory orders including freezing injunctions and passport orders.
 The Claimant then instructed Max to apply to commit the Defendant for breach of the freezing injunction and the Defendant was committed to prison for 4 months in March 2016.